NVIDIA/NeMo-Curator/docs/user-guide/text-curation.rst

 :ref:`Text Cleaning <data-curator-text-cleaning>`
    Many parts of the Internet contained malformed or poorly formatted text.
 NeMo Curator can fix many of these issues with text.

+:ref:`Stop Words in Text Processing <data-curator-stopwords>` Stop words are common words that are often filtered out in NLP tasks because they typically don't carry significant meaning.
+NeMo Curator provides built-in stop word lists for various languages to support text analysis and extraction.

 :ref:`GPU Accelerated Exact and Fuzzy Deduplication <data-curator-gpu-deduplication>` Both exact and fuzzy deduplication functionalities are supported in NeMo Curator and accelerated using RAPIDS cuDF.